-In its efforts to combat Nigerians’ struggle with finance when treating health issues, the National Health Insurance Authority (NHIA) has promised that it will widen its net to make sure that it will not leave Nigerians behind.
+In its efforts to combats’ struggle with finance when treating health issues, the National Health Insurance Authority (NHIA) has promised that it will widen its net to make sure that it will not leaves behind.

 Speaking with the media in Kaduna on Tuesday, Malam Aminu Tanimu, the NHIA coordinator for Kaduna state, gave the assurance that the agency is working towards achieving universal health coverage (UHC) by offering various health insurance plans that cater to various groups of people in both the formal and informal sectors.

 The coordinator noted that there is a package for every sector including both the formal and informal sectors, as well as other groups, including community-based retirees, students at higher institutions, and other groups of individuals.